Frozen Shoulder (Adhesive Capsulitis)

 You may use over-the-counter pain medicine to control pain, unless another pain medicine was prescribed.
-Anti-inflammatory pain medicines may work better than acetaminophen.
-If you have chronic liver or kidney disease or ever had a stomach ulcer or gastrointestinal bleeding, talk with your healthcare provider before using these medicines.
+Nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen or naproxen may work better than acetaminophen.
+Talk with your healthcare provider if you have long-term (chronic) liver or kidney disease before using these medicines.
+Also talk with your provider if you've ever had a stomach ulcer or digestive bleeding, or take blood thinners..

-Follow up with your healthcare provider, or as advised.
+Follow up with your healthcare provider as advised.
 Or follow up sooner if pain increases or your shoulder motion decreases.

-If X-rays or an MRI were done, you will be told of any new findings that may affect your care.
+If X-rays or an MRI were done, you'll be told of any new findings that may affect your care.